ArisBee/aristidebouix.cloud/content/en/policy.md

 ## __Short version of this privacy policy__

-* By default, your IP address si processed by the caching servers part of Amazon Cloudfront's service.
+* By default, your IP address is processed by the caching servers part of Amazon Cloudfront's service.
 This is technically necessary to send the site content to your client.
 * By default, I do not log any personal data of you.
 Cloudfront log files are stored in an encrypted dedicated S3 bucket, and deleted after 30 days.
 * I use Google analytics service to know more about your browsing behaviour on the blog, this allows me to optimize the website UX and content.
 * I do not try to identify you and only set one cookie for Google Analytics which is a unique profile ID distributed when you visit the website.
-On the article where I have enabled Disqus for commenting a few cookies are served from Disqus domain for this functionality.
+On the articles where I have enabled Disqus for commenting, a few cookies are served from Disqus domain to allow this functionality.
 * I may serve some ads from the Adex network.
 * Your rights according to the European GDPR are explained in Articles 15–21 and 77 GDPR.
 * In case of any questions related to this privacy policy, feel free to [contact me](mailto:webmaster@aristidebouix.cloud).